xidruk/computer-networking/docs/switches.md

 A network switch, also known as a switching hub, is a device that operates at **Layer 2** (the Data Link Layer) of the OSI model.
 Its primary function is to connect network segments and manage the flow of data traffic by using the **Media Access Control (MAC)** address to forward data to its intended recipient.

-[Image of the OSI model]
- This ensures that data is delivered efficiently, without causing network congestion.

 ---

 ## Role of a Switch in a Network